romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A company's repository has Dependabot enabled, and a pull request is automatically created to update a vulnerable dependency.
+Q: A company's repository has Dependabot enabled, and a pull request is automatically created to update a vulnerable dependency.
 What action should the repository administrator take to ensure the security update is safe to merge?
 <details><summary>Show the answer</summary><p>

 - **Test the changes introduced by the pull request in a staging environment before merging**